Healthcare in Costa Rica

 Many expats elect to use a mix of public and private care due to the wait times for certain procedures and treatments in the public system.
 For example, if a Caja doctor requests an ultrasound but the Caja testing facility has a wait time of a couple of weeks, the patient can get the test done at a private clinic and bring the results back to the Caja doctor.
 Also, many private doctors who also work in the public system can write prescriptions for Caja pharmacies so there’s no cost to the patient.

 A full range of cosmetic and reconstructive procedures are available in several modern clinics.
 With the addition of contemporary laser technology, the ability of Costa Rica’s plastic and cosmetic surgeons to provide world-class services has been enhanced.
 Prices are sometimes 50% lower than in the United States, but it is important to note that each case is different, and prices are quoted on an individual basis after a consultation.

 Dental Procedures in Costa Rica

 Learn more about Costa Rica and other countries in our daily postcard e-letter.
-We’ll even give you a free report when you sign up below.
-Simply enter your email address to receive your copy of “Why Are Americans Still Flocking to Costa Rica”.
+Simply sign up in the box below for these free daily postcards and we’ll send you a FREE REPORT – Why Are Americans Still Flocking to Costa Rica.

-This special guide covers real estate, retirement and more in Costa Rica and is yours free when you sign up today.
+This special guide covers real estate, retirement and more in Costa Rica and is yours free when you sign up for our IL postcards below.